Chemical Reactions-based Detection Mechanism for Molecular Communications: System Analysis Framework

-In this subsection, we consider the special case when $C_\B(\uu,t)$ is very large and thus does not change significantly over time, i.e., $C_\B(\uu,t)$ is assumed to be constant over time.
-This assumption is similar to the assumption of uniform enzyme concentration made in \cite{NCS:14:INB}.
-The assumption is applicable when a large number of $\B$ molecules are uniformly distributed in the environment or when the $\B$ molecules have been released continuously over time from a position $\uu_\B$ such that a steady state is reached at the beginning of information transmission.
-The steady state value of $C_\B(\uu,t)$ is given by
+In this subsection, we consider the special case when $C_\B(\uu,t)$ is very large and thus is not changed significantly by the reaction over time, i.e., $C_\B(\uu,t)$ is assumed to be constant over time.
+This assumption is similar to the assumption of constant enzyme concentration made in \cite{NCS:14:INB}.
+The assumption is applicable when the type $\B$ molecules have been released continuously over time from a position $\uu_\B$ such that a steady state is reached at the beginning of information transmission.
+The steady state value of $C_\B(\uu,t)$ is given by where $\erfc(\cdot)$ is the complementary error function.
+Then, if $\kb=0$, and $D_\A=D_\C$, we can obtain closed-form expressions for $C_\A(\uu,t)$ and $C_\C(\uu,t)$, as given in the following corollary.